aaatipamula-work/notes/topics/database/sql.md

 *MSSQL* uses a superset of SQL called [T-SQL](https://www.simplilearn.com/tutorials/sql-tutorial/transact-sql) or Transact SQL.

 Being a superset of SQL it functions similarly at its core and anything you've already learned about SQL should apply.
-The only statement I've found that does not work is the `LIKE` statement.
+The only statement I've found that does not work is the `LIMIT` statement.

 > I suggest downloading [SSMS](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16) or SQL Server Management Studio to interact with databases.